DrThomasAger/smile/README.md

 # Why (: Smile?

-Methods for writing prompts are still ad-hoc, with experienced prompt engineers holding on to "intuitive hacks" that they can't render into an explicit system.
+Methods for writing prompts are still ad-hoc, with experienced prompt engineers holding on to "intuitive hacks" that they can't render into an explicit system (or don't have the time to!).

-***(: Smile*** provides a writing system you can justify, maintain and explain.
+That's why I created ***(: Smile***.
+As my businesses began to rely more and more on prompts, and the processes became collaborative, I needed to create prompts that would be **future-proof** that I could hand off to the team members I was working with, while still retaining the same quality and standard I needed.

 A common *prompt language* results in a more **consistent** and **maintainable** *prompt library* for your organization.
 In programming, we moved from  simple isolated scripts to organizational norms and common languages.
 Now we have the same kind of **predictable** and **reliable** language for our **essential** LLM prompts.

+***(: Smile*** provides a writing system you can maintain and explain.
+This shifts prompt text from opaque and unstructured artifacts into consisistent and reliable sections.
+These sections are then modular components that can be mix-and-matched and re-used.